jpvanoosten/Audio/README.md

 ## Playing Music

 Short, one-shot sound effects are loaded into memory and decoded on creation.
-To minimize the impact on loading larger files, it is recomended to stream in the files and decode the audio file "on the fly" while playing.
+To minimize the impact on loading larger files, it is recommended to stream in the files and decode the audio file "on the fly" while playing.
 The reduces the time to load the file as well as reduced the amount of memory required to store the audio file.

 ```cpp
 #include <Audio/Sound.hpp>